Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Numerical Results

-Finally, we evaluate the effect of network connectivity on our method and baselines in Figs.~\ref{fig:sim:svm_fmnist}-(iv) and \ref{fig:sim:svm_femnist}-(iv).
+\textbf{Effect of graph connectivity.} Furthermore, we evaluated the effect of network connectivity on our method and baselines in Figs.~\ref{fig:sim:svm_fmnist}-(iv), \ref{fig:sim:svm_femnist}-(iv), \ref{fig:sim_new:svm_beta}-(iv), \ref{fig:sim:lenet5_fmnist:eff}-(iv) and \ref{fig:sim:lenet5_fmnist:beta}-(iv).
 Since the graphs are generated randomly in our simulations, we have taken the average performance of all four algorithms over $5$ Monte Carlo instances to reduce the effect of random initialization.
 It can be seen that higher network connectivity improves the convergence speed of our method and most of the baselines.
 Importantly, however, we see that our method has the highest improvement per increase in connectivity.
+This becomes more pronounced in Figs.~\ref{fig:sim_new:svm_beta}-(iv) and \ref{fig:sim:lenet5_fmnist:beta}-(iv), as the degree of resource heterogeneity between devices is higher because they are sampled from a beta distribution (vs. uniform in Figs.~\ref{fig:sim:svm_fmnist}-(iv), \ref{fig:sim:svm_femnist}-(iv) and \ref{fig:sim:lenet5_fmnist:eff}-(iv)), and \texttt{EF-HC} is best suited for highly heterogeneous scenarios.